danjiehu/git/README.md

 git branch -u origin/master master git remote set-head origin -a
 ```
-`git branch -m master main` is what you can use to rename local branches, from master to main
+`git branch -m master main` is what you can use to rename a local branch from master to main

 ## revert a single file to deserved commit
 step 1. see log of commits